 Need an excuse to do some fall baking?
-My Pumpkin Coffee Cake Donuts are the perfect recipe to indulge your pumpkin spice cravings!
-Baked, not fried, these pumpkin cake donuts are topped with a cinnamon streusel and lightly glazed for the ultimate breakfast treat!
+These Pumpkin Cake Donuts are the perfect recipe to indulge your pumpkin spice cravings.
+Baked, not fried, these donuts are topped with a cinnamon streusel and lightly glazed to perfection!

 These donuts make for a wonderful breakfast treat.
 Bake a batch on the weekend, and keep them on hand for a quick on-the-go breakfast for busy weekday mornings.
 They go great with your morning coffee or tea, and would be an excellent treat to bring in to your workplace break-room.
 Would also make a fantastic classroom treat, or bake sale goodie!

 If you loved this recipe, be sure to check out some of my other delicious breakfast treats, like these:

 Here’s the recipe for these delicious pumpkin cake donuts:

 - 1 box spice cake mix (like Betty Crocker or Pillsbury)

 - 1 c. pumpkin puree

 - 3 Tbsp. butter, melted

 - 1/2 c. brown sugar